PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

          Tag that allows to specify additional item attributes.

          :attr path: Name of a path that can be later on used to distinguish between multiple occurrences of the same object.
+         :attr zero: The attribute can be specified only for one item.
+If present the stack must not have the ``shift`` attribute and there must be no :xml:tag:`<zero/> [in stack2d]` tag in the stack.
+For the item with ``zero`` attribute, the stack coordinates are matched to the local coordinates of the item: the origin of the stack will be vertically alligned with the item's local vertical coordinate specified as the attribute value.
          :attr {alignment}: Any of the stack alignment specification attributes (``left``, ``right``, ``trancenter``, **X**\ ``center``, **X**) that overrides the stack default for the particular item.

          .. xml:contents::